swcarpentry/git-novice/episodes/02-setup.md

 in a later lesson will include this information.

 For these lessons, we will be interacting with [GitHub](https://github.com/) and so the email address used should be the same as the one used when setting up your GitHub account.
 If you are concerned about privacy, please review [GitHub's instructions for keeping your email address private][git-privacy].

+>## Keeping your email private
+>
-If you elect to use a private email address with GitHub, then use that same email address for the `user.email` value, e.g. `username@users.noreply.github.com` replacing `username` with your GitHub one.
-You can change the email address later on by using the `git config` command again.
+>If you elect to use a private email address with GitHub, then use that same email address for the user.email value, e.g. username@users.noreply.github.com replacing username with your GitHub one.
+{: .callout}

 > ## Line Endings
 >